hazemkhaled551/Computer-Vision-Project/README.md

 - **Milestones:**

-    - Build a model capable of recognizing different hand signs.
+    - Build a model capable of recognizing different 3 hand signs.
     - Load data from data.pickle.
-    - Train a RandomForestClassifier model using scikit-learn.
+    - Train model using scikit-learn.
 - **Deliverables:**

-    - Trained model evaluated using accuracy_score.
     - Save the trained model as model.p using pickle.
 - **Assigned:** Eslam Elhosuiny